G-funk: 1992–1997: Mainstream peak

 In 1996, the super-group Westside Connection released Bow Down.
-It had two hit singles, "Bow Down" and "Gangstas Make the World Go Round", which peaked at No. 21 and No. 40, respectively.
+The album had two hit singles, "Bow Down" and "Gangstas Make the World Go Round", which peaked at No. 21 and No. 40, respectively.
 The album itself peaked at No. 2 on the Billboard 200, and was certified Platinum by the RIAA in 1997.
 2Pac released his album All Eyez on Me, which has been described as "lush G-funk" and as having a "commercial G-funk sheen".
 The album hit No. 1.

-Warren G released his second album, Take a Look Over Your Shoulder, which peaked at No. 11 on the Billboard 200, it had two Top-40 singles, a cover of "I Shot the Sheriff" and "Smokin' Me Out".
+In 1997, Warren G released his second album, Take a Look Over Your Shoulder, which peaked at No. 11 on the Billboard 200; it had two Top-40 singles, a cover of "I Shot the Sheriff" and "Smokin' Me Out".

-Outside California

 Although the majority of G-funk music has come out of California, the overall sound has been utilized by additional US rappers and hip-hop groups that were based in other states across the U.S. during the time of the style's popularity in the 1990s.
 Some of the most notable of these artists include Outkast (Georgia), G-Slimm (Louisiana), Bone Thugs-n-Harmony (Ohio), Tela (Tennessee), Top Authority (Michigan), E.S.G.
-(Texas), and DMG (Minnesota).
+(Texas) and DMG (Minnesota).

-Southern G-funk

-In the 1990s, Houston, Texas had a small, but noteworthy g-funk scene at the peak of the genre's popularity with artists such as the Geto Boys, Blac Monks, E.S.G., 5th Ward Boyz, Street Military, Big Mello, Scarface, Ganksta N-I-P, Bushwick Bill, Big 50, 5th Ward Juvenilez, and South Circle.
+In the 1990s, Houston, Texas, had a small, but noteworthy, G-funk scene at the peak of the genre's popularity.
+Artists from the city include the Geto Boys, Blac Monks, E.S.G., 5th Ward Boyz, Street Military, Big Mello, Scarface, Ganksta N-I-P, Bushwick Bill, Big 50, 5th Ward Juvenilez and South Circle.

-Post-1990s
+1997–present: Influences on modern hip-hop

-In the 2000s, G-funk music significantly declined in mainstream popularity.
+In the late 1990s and 2000s, G-funk music significantly declined in mainstream popularity.
+Dr. Dre's 1999 album 2001, produced by Mel-Man, was noted as "reinvent[ing] his sound, moving away from G-funk to something more gothic and string-heavy."